yuler/rails-starter/docs/accounts.md

 # Accounts

+Accounts/Memberships/Users

 ## Overview

-The accounts system provides multi-tenancy support for the application.
+- The accounts system provides multi-tenancy support for the application.
 When a user is created, a personal (solo) account is automatically created for them.
+- Memberships

 ## Creating Account-Scoped Resources